PageBot/PageBot/INSTALL.md

 	Extracting pagebot-0.6-py3.6.egg to <path-to>/site-packages
 	Adding pagebot 0.6 to easy-install.pth file

+## Site-packages

-If you want to double check, you should see the files created in one of your `site-packages` or `dist-packages` locations as indicated in the lines above (see also the **Site-packages** chapter below).
+You should see the files created in one of your `site-packages` or `dist-packages` locations now.
+Note: The default version of Python 3 may not be the same one that DrawBotApp uses.
+On some macOS systems, there are multiple versions of Python installed, in which case PageBot may be installed with a different one.
+In that case DrawBot cannot only find the installed PageBot if it has been installed in the shared `site-packages` folder.

+The `getsitepackages()` function can be used to get more information on installation paths.
+DrawBot has an internal packages folder containing it's own dependencies.
+The packages path might differ across platforms.
+An example:

+    import site

+    print('Found site at %s' % site.__file__)
+    packages = site.getsitepackages()
+    for p in packages:
+        print(' - %s' % p)

+On the command line, this might give:

+ - /Library/Frameworks/Python.framework/Versions/3.6/lib/python3.6/site-packages
+ - /Library/Python/3.6/site-packages

+And inside DrawBot:

+ - /Applications/DrawBotPy3.app/Contents/Resources/lib/python3.6/site-packages
+ - /Library/Python/3.6/site-packages

+NOTE: the `site.py` file in `/Applications/DrawBotPy3.app/Contents/Resource` needs to be renamed to something else before the `import site` line gives the correct results.

 ## Dependencies